rafoch/solgen/README.md

 Provides a whole services to do the job

 #### Modules
-Modules are core of the system
+Modules are core of the system, they provides implementation for various programming languages, each module contains proper mechanisms to parse input and deliver proper output

 ##### C# module (CSharp Module)